 4. Drive from Portland to Seattle

-A Portland to Seattle drive is actually a good option to consider.
-You do not have to worry about making any reservations; you can leave and go as you please and decide on the number of stops you take.
+A Portland, Oregon to Seattle, Washington drive is actually a good option to consider.
+You do not have to worry about making any reservations; you can leave and go as you please and decide on the number of stops you make.

 If you are traveling as a group, you can even make a full road trip itinerary out of your drive.
 The route is interesting and has several scenic views that are definitely worth stopping for.

 Interstate 5 takes you directly from Portland, Oregon, to Seattle, Washington.
 Your Portland to Seattle drive time will reach at least three hours during favorable conditions.

 If you are traveling on the weekend, add at least an hour on top of that.

 If you want to rent a car to drive to Seattle from Portland, the rental rate starts at $57 a day.